What42Pizza/LooF/Documentation/Statements.md

   - Pushes ReturnValue to the general stack and jumps execution to the value popped off of the IP stack.
 Errors if the IP stack is empty or if the size of the general stack is not the same as when the function was called
 - **returnRawIf Condition, ReturnValue**
   - If Condition is truthy, pushes ReturnValue to the general stack and jumps execution to the value popped off of the IP stack.
 Errors if the IP stack is empty or if the size of the general stack is not the same as when the function was called

+**NOTE:** remember that functions have to take in values of type 'function', which can only be created with the 'createFunction' evaluator function. (more info in 'Language Basics.md')

 <br>